TimHanewich/Misc-Articles/Insider-Trading-API/readme.md

 I will be highlighting the primary features of Aletheia's [*Latest Transactions*](https://aletheiaapi.com/docs/#latest-transactions) endpoint, which is the service that provides on-demand insider trading data.

 ## JSON Format
 All of Aletheia's endpoints provides data in JSON (Javascript Object Notation) format, including the Insider Trading endpoint "*Latest Transactions"*.
-This commonly-used format makes it very easy for developers to manipulate data.
+This commonly-used format makes it very easy for developers to manipulate data and use it in their application.

 ## Scope to a Company or Insider
 You can request insider trades for any company or any individual.
 This means that you can request data that meets the following scenarios, for example: